 Absolutely, but your bike must be road legal.
 If it is found not to be (loud race exhaust for example) then your CBT will be aborted and you will not get a refund.
 We have to consider not only the neighbours but our training licence would be put in jeopardy by allowing illegal bikes onto the site and onto the roads.

 I did my last CBT in 2 hours - why does it take so long with you?

 That's because we do it properly!
 Unfortunately there are a few rogue schools out there who can't be bothered to train their pupils properly.
 This is not only illegal but hugely irresponsible in our opinion.
-Thankfully the DSA are beginning to clamp down on the bad eggs in our industry and not a moment too soon.
+Thankfully the DVSA are beginning to clamp down on the bad eggs in our industry and not a moment too soon.